-Todd Heffner is a seasoned litigator focused on serving clients in the construction and energy industries.
+Todd Heffner is a first-chair litigator focused on serving clients in the construction and energy industries.
 Todd serves as Counsel in the Construction Law Practice of Smith, Gambrell & Russell, LLP.

 Todd focuses his practice on construction and energy law, with a specialization in litigating high-stakes construction claims and other highly technical disputes and providing counsel during construction.
-He has handled a diverse array of projects, including power plants, chemical plants, airports, military bases, highway reconstruction, water treatment facilities, environmental projects, hospitals, rail projects, high-rises, and various other commercial and industrial endeavors.
+He has handled a diverse array of projects, including power plants, chemical plants, airports, wind farms, military bases, solar farms, highway reconstruction, water treatment facilities, environmental projects, hospitals, rail projects, high-rises, and various other commercial and industrial endeavors.

-Known for his doggedly pragmatic approach to litigation, Todd strives to help clients achieve their goals efficiently by eliminating unnecessary tasks.
+Known for his doggedly pragmatic approach to litigation, Todd strives to help clients achieve their goals by zeroing in on what matters most.
 He regularly takes cases to trial, averaging at least one major trial or final arbitration hearing each year.

 Todd also counsels clients in all phases of the construction process.
 This includes advising on project development, contract drafting and negotiation, and dispute avoidance and risk mitigation during construction.

-Todd is currently serving a second term as president of the Georgia Tech Bar Association.
-While in his first term, he led a team of Georgia Tech alumni in revitalizing the organization following a several-year hiatus.
+Todd serves as the president of the Georgia Tech Bar Association.
+In that role, Todd works to both connect Georgia Tech lawyers with each other and to provide mentoring programs and scholarships for aspiring lawyers.
 He also regularly volunteers with Camp Twin Lakes, which provides accessible camp programs for children and youth with special needs, including participating in its Spin for Kids fundraiser.

 Todd received his law degree magna cum laude from Washington and Lee in 2013, where he also served on the Law Review, and his undergraduate degree from Georgia Tech in 2009.